orbeon/orbeon-forms-doc/form-runner/feature/home-page.md

 Making a form definition available or unavailable also takes into account the *version* of the form definition(s) selected.

+### Deleting published form definitions

+[SINCE Orbeon Forms 2021.1]

+- __Delete local forms:__ delete a locally-published form definition.
+- __Delete remote forms:__ delete a remotely-published form definition.

+Unlike the "Make unavailable" operations, this operation removes the selected published form definitions.
+Once this is done, the form definitions are no longer visible in the Admin page and they can no longer be accessed.

+This feature is useful in cases a form definition was published by mistake, for testing, or if at a later time the form definition is deemed unnecessary.

+Important notes:

+1. This does not cause any data entered using this form definition to be removed.
+The data will remain in the database.
+However, that data is no longer accessible by a form definition.
+If a form definition with the same application name, form name, and form version is later published, then it will have access to that data again.
+2. This action cannot be undone.
+However, the [auditing trail](/form-runner/persistence/auditing.md) in the database might allow recovery of a deleted form definition at the database level.

 ### Upgrading form definitions

 #### Introduction